-- In the 2015-16 Budget cycle, the Department re-classified Police Support Officers to become Police Officers.
+- 1. In the 2015-16 Budget cycle, the Department re-classified Police Support Officers to become Police Officers.
 Once hired and trained, this brought the agency's authorized strength to 89 sworn police officers to keep pace with the increase in workload and continue to meet performance measurements.
 (Note: during subsequent budget years, adjustments were made that re-allocated some sworn police officer positions.
 The department is currently authorized 87 police officers). - 2.
 The Police Department received recognition for meeting the standards for a state-accredited agency from the Washington Association of Sheriffs and Police Chiefs in 2018. - 3.
 A police corporal position was established in 2019 to formalize the leadership development succession and professional development. - 4.
-As part of regional efforts with the 911 system, Text to 911 went live for public use in December of 2018. - 5.
-The most recent budget package included a records FTE increase of 0.5 in the Records Unit that allowed the Police Department to convert a part-time position to a full-time paid position to meet workload demands. - 6.
-In 2018, the City procured a grant to fund a mental health professional to bolster police response to persons experiencing a mental health crisis. - 7.
-In 2020, the Mental Health Professional position was made a full-time position. - 8.
-In 2021, the police department implemented Lexipol Standardized Policy Manual.
+As part of regional efforts with the 911 system, Text to 911 went live for public use in December of 2018. - The most recent budget package included a records FTE increase of 0.5 in the Records Unit that allowed the Police Department to convert a part-time position to a full-time paid position to meet workload demands. - 6.
+In 2022, the department created an Office of Professional Standards to oversee a future in-car and bodyworn camera program and to oversee internal affairs, policy development, and accountability. - 7.
+In 2022, the department revised and finalized a new policy and procedures manual to ensure best practices and standardized department policy.